Aruba Police Force

-The Aruba Police Force (Dutch: Korps Politie Aruba or KPA, Papiamento: Cuerpo Policial Aruba) is the law enforcement agency of Aruba.
-The force operates under the authority of the Minister of Justice and Social Affairs.
+The Aruba Police Force (Dutch: Korps Politie Aruba or KPA, Papiamento: Cuerpo Policial Aruba) is the main law enforcement branch of Aruba.
+The force operates under the authority of the Minister of Justice. the force is headed by the Chief Commissioner, which is currently Ramon Arnhem.

 History

 In 1923, the Police Corps consisted of 8 officers and was understaffed.
 The first police station was an Aruban house located at the corner of Kazernestraat and Theaterstraat in San Nicolaas.
 It was used as a precinct until 1939.
 After being taken over by the Public Works Service, it was torn down in 1950.
 The Oranjestad precinct were housed in the landmark Fort Zoutman and moved to larger facilities by 1967.
 The fire brigade was placed under the authority of the police from 1954 until 1977, when the forces were separated by the Minister of Justice.
 Motorcycle officers were added in the early 1970s.